gottacatchenall/ms_sampling_effort/manuscript.md

 place and time.
 Although there is no shortage of debate as to the processes the govern the general shape of this distribution, across communities the abundance distribution can be reasonably-well described by a log-normal distribution [@Volkov2003NeuThe].
+Note on due diligence of testing the case where the abundance distribution is derived from Yodzis-Innes $Z^(T_i-1)$ where $T_i$ is the trophic level of species $i$.
+It turns out the same.
 Controversies around theory of species abundance distributions aside, the practical consequence of skewed distribution of biomass in communities is seeing two low biomass species interacting requires two low probability events, which is observing two species of low relative biomass.
 This "neutrally forbidden link" [@Canard2012EmeStr]

 For each ecological network $A$ with $S$ species, we simulate abundances from
 $N$ independent draws from a standard-log-normal distribution.
 For each true